Clinical Documentation Specialist

 Daily tasks include reviewing and analyzing health documents to properly record relevant diagnoses and procedures for patients, staying abreast of federal and state regulations, keeping informed of changes in treatment modes and new procedures, and performing coding when physician documentation is vague or missing.

-Apart from these essential duties, clinical documentation (CD) specialists work collaboratively with physicians and other healthcare professionals to ensure that clinical information in the medical record is accurate, coding the appropriate utilization, clinical severity, outcome, or quality of the health record, as well as ensuring what is called “compliant reimbursement” of patient services.
+Apart from these essential duties, clinical documentation (CD) specialists work collaboratively with physicians and other healthcare professionals to ensure that clinical information in the medical record is accurate.
+They code the appropriate utilization, clinical severity, outcome, or quality of the health record and ensure what is called “compliant reimbursement” of patient services.

 Certified clinical documentation specialists are a class of healthcare professionals in high demand.
 There is now an ever-growing need for the specialized, certified skill set of clinical documentation specialists.
 These jobs exist at all levels of healthcare.
 Overall, certified clinical documentation specialists are critical to the healthcare industry’s profiling, reimbursement, quality measure reporting, and quality control standards consistently upheld.